 As it becomes more widely known that traditional Indigenous territories encompass up to 22 percent of the world’s land surface yet coincide with areas that hold 80 percent of the planet’s biodiversity 13, the world is increasingly looking to Indigenous peoples’ regenerative approaches to illuminate a path forward.

-However, many Indigenous peoples face common challenges in fulfilling our ancestral stewardship responsibilities to our territories.
+However, many Indigenous peoples face common challenges in fulfilling ancestral stewardship responsibilities to our territories.
 We find ourselves working within governance, legal, and economic systems rooted in colonial worldviews.

 As RIVER member Gillian Staveley explains, “An understanding of coloniality of power allows us to recognise how the “colonised were subjected not simply to a rapacious exploitation of all their resources but also to a hegemony of euro-centric knowledge systems.”
 Walter Mignolo identifies the effect of such euro-centric epistemologies on identity and sense of place, as being “among its most damaging, far-reaching, and least understood” 7